 There are also several paid resources that offer unofficial practice questions.

-This is a subscription service with questions for tons of different tests--SAT, ACT, AP exams.They also have videos and other review resources.
-I can’t really speak to the quality of the questions because the entire service is behind a paywall of a dollar a day.
+This is a subscription service with questions for tons of different tests—SAT, ACT, and AP exams.They also have videos and other review resources.
+We can't really speak to the quality of the questions because the entire service is behind a paywall of about $25 a month.

 I definitely advise paying for all of these resources with whatever loose foreign change you have lying around.